EstebanLeiva/bezierv/docs/index.md

-# Bezierv: Flexible Bézier Random Variables
+# Bezierv: Bézier Random Variables

 <div align="center">
   <img src="assets/logo.png" alt="bezierv logo" width="200"/>
 </div>

-**bezierv** is a Python package for fitting, analyzing, and sampling from Bézier-based random variables.
+**bezierv** is a Python package for fitting, analyzing, and sampling from Bézier random variables.
 Bézier random variables can adapt to virtually any continuous distribution shape.

 !!! tip "New to Bézier distributions?"
     Start with our [Quick Start Guide](#quick-start) for a hands-on introduction, or explore the [Interactive Demo](#interactive-visualization) to see Bézier curves in action.